Nicola1971/evo2evo/README.md

 # evo2evo
-MODX Evolution Snippet to Display Content from a remote MODX Evolution (or Revolution)
+MODX Evolution Snippet to Display Content from a remote MODX Evolution (or Revolution) database

 ##Example calls